AGA is the Peak Organisation for Geothermal Energy in Australia

 The President presides as the Chairman of general meetings of members.

-Graeme Beardsmore, Betina Bendall and Adrian Larking were re-elected and appointed for a further two years each at the 2022 AGM held on 19 May 2022.
+Graeme Beardsmore, Betina Bendall and Adrian Larking were each re-elected for two-year terms in 2022.

-At the first Board meeting following the AGM Adrian Larking stood down as President and Mark Ballesteros was appointed as President and Trey Meckel as Secretary with Betina Bendall continuing as Public Officer and Jorik Poesse was appointed Treasurer.
+In May, 2022, Adrian Larking stood down as President and Mark Ballesteros was appointed in his place.
+Trey Meckel replaced the retiring Grant Bolton as Secretary with Betina Bendall continuing as Public Officer.
+Jorik Poesse was appointed Treasurer following the retirement of Ludovic Ricard.
+All of these appointments were renewed following the 2023 AGM.